On the relative Gersten conjecture for Milnor K-theory in the smooth case: Exactness at the first and second place

 is injective.
 Then the map

-is injective. \end{theorem} \begin{proof} By a standard norm argument we may assume that $k$ is infinite.
-Let $d$ be the relative dimension of $X$ over $\O_K$.
+is injective. \end{theorem} \begin{proof} Let $d$ be the relative dimension of $X$ over $\O_K$.
 Consider the sequence of morphisms

+where the colimit is taken over all $f\in A$ such that $V(f)$ is flat over $\Spec(\mathcal{O}_K)$.
 We are going to show that the first morphism induces an injection on Milnor K-groups.
 We proceed by induction on $d$.
-Our induction assumption is the following: the first arrow in Sequence (\ref{inductionassumtion}) induces an injection on Milnor K-groups for any $A$ as in the statement of the theorem if the relative dimension of $A$ over $\O_K$ is $\leq d-1$.
+Our induction assumption is the following: the first arrow in sequence (\ref{inductionassumtion}) induces an injection on Milnor K-groups for any $A$ as in the statement of the theorem if the relative dimension of $\Spec(A)$ over $\O_K$ is $\leq d-1$.
 The case $d=0$ is trivial.